phaserjs/phaser/README.md

 * New: Device.littleEndian boolean added.
 Only safe to use if the browser supports TypedArrays (which IE9 doesn't, but nearly all others do)
 * New: You can now call game.sound.play() and simply pass it a key.
 The sound will play if the audio system is unlocked and optionally destroy itself on complete.
 * New: Mouse.capture is a boolean.
 If set to true then DOM mouse events will have event.preventDefault() applied, if false they will propogate fully.
+* New: Added Sound.externalNode which allows you to connect a Sound to an external node input rather than the SoundManager gain node.
+* New: Added SoundManager.connectToMaster boolean.
+Used in conjunction with Sound.externalNode you can easily configure audio nodes to connect together for special effects.

 * Fixed: Lots of fixes to the TypeScript definitions file (many thanks gltovar)
 * Fixed: Tilemap commands use specified layer when one given (thanks Izzimach)